$2,733 To Treat Iron-Poor Blood? Iron Infusions For Anemia Under Scrutiny

 Injectafer, which Rothenberg received, is one of the most expensive infusions, retailing for more than $1,000 a vial.
 And, as Rothenberg learned the hard way, hospitals can charge privately insured patients whatever they choose.
 Insurers then negotiate that hospital "list price" down.

-The share of newer, pricier infusions has crept up in the private market, too.
-In 2017, 23% of privately billed iron infusion visits involved Injectafer or Feraheme, compared with 13% in 2015, according to the HCCI data.
+The share of newer, pricier infusions has crept up in the private market too.
+In 2017, 23% of privately billed iron infusion visits involved Injectafer or Feraheme, compared with 13% in 2015, according to the institute's data.

-Nobody told Rothenberg cheaper options might exist, or warned her about her treatment's price, she says.
+Nobody told Rothenberg that cheaper options might exist or warned her about her treatment's price, she says.
 The hematologist who treated her did not respond directly to our repeated requests for comment.

 But Alan Miller, the chief medical director of oncology for SCL Health (Saint Joseph's umbrella organization), says the hospital stopped using Injectafer in August 2018 — a month after Rothenberg's visit — because of the relatively high cost to patients.
-The hospital now turns to Venofer and Feraheme, instead.
+The hospital now turns to Venofer and Feraheme instead.

 There are some other, nonmedical reasons doctors might choose the more expensive drug.
 Newer, more expensive drugs are more likely to be heavily marketed directly to doctors, says Stacie Dusetzina, an associate professor of health policy at Vanderbilt University.

-Walid Gellad, an associate health policy professor at the University of Pittsburgh, says some formulations may be more convenient in terms of how many doses they require, or how long patients have to sit for an infusion.
+Walid Gellad, an associate health policy professor at the University of Pittsburgh, says some formulations may be more convenient in terms of how many doses they require or how long patients have to sit for an infusion.
 Or a certain patient might have a distinctive profile that makes one drug an obviously better fit.

 None of those explanations sit particularly well with Rothenberg, whose iron levels are now fine — but who is still paying off her $2,700 bill in installments over two years.

-"If they had said, 'This is going to cost you $3,000,' I would have said, 'Oh, never mind,'" Rothenberg now says.
+"If they had said, 'This is going to cost you $3,000,' I would have said, 'Oh, never mind,' " Rothenberg now says.
 "It's a big mental shift for me to say, 'I'm supposed to weigh the costs against the health benefits.
 I'm not supposed to necessarily do what the doctor says.' "

-Kaiser Health News is a nonprofit, editorially independent program of the Kaiser Family Foundation, and not affiliated with Kaiser Permanente.
+Kaiser Health News is a nonprofit, editorially independent program of the Kaiser Family Foundation and is not affiliated with Kaiser Permanente.